Bregenzer Festspiele

-Bregenzer Festspiele ([ˌbreːɡɛntsɐ ˈfɛst.ʃpiːlə]; Bregenz Festival) is a performing arts festival which is held every July and August in Bregenz in Vorarlberg (Austria).
+Bregenzer Festspiele ([ˌbreːɡɛntsɐ ˈfɛst.ʃpiːlə]; Bregenz Festival) is a performing arts festival which is held every July and August in Bregenz, Vorarlberg, Austria.

 It features a large floating stage which is situated on Lake Constance.

 History

 The Festival became an international event in its first year 1946, one year after World War II.
 People from Germany, Switzerland and France came to the festival.
 Two stages were created out of floating barges.
 One barge for the Vienna Symphony Orchestra and the other barge for carrying stage structures.

 The Vienna Symphony Orchestra is the biggest contributor to the Festival.
 This orchestra has a performance spot every year since the beginning of the festival.
 They have their own stage area and other venues used thorough out the festival.
 Every year the orchestra has a different conductor for each piece because it is considered the conductors performance.
 Kornmarktplatz, vorarlberg museum is the venture they are using for the 2016 Festival.

 In 2001, the festival created a handful of contemporary arts events to go along with their usual performances.
 These events were a new collaboration with the Kunsthaus Bregenz that revolved around the theme of "America of the 20th century", and The Art of Our Times program, also known as KAZ, that brought together contemporary theatre with Workshop Theatre while collaborating with Hamburg's Thalia Theater.
 Other add-ons that the festival created for more variety and entertainment are the Children's Festival, the opera and band workshops, and family and school-group concerts.

 From December 2003 until 2014, David Pountney has been the artistic director of the festival.

 Over April and May 2008, scenes for the 22nd James Bond film Quantum of Solace were filmed on the Seebühne during a performance of Tosca and in June 2008 the German broadcasting corporation ZDF hosted its 2008 European Football Championship live broadcast studio on the floating stage.